 Cloud Storage Solutions Are Great for Continuous Data Transfer

-Cloud Storage gives you the ability to cut costs, improve productivity and access, and gives your employees the freedom to access and upload their files with one click of the mouse.
+Cloud Storage gives you the ability to cut costs and improve productivity.
+Additionally, it gives your employees the freedom to access and upload their files with one click of the mouse.

-There’s no hardware (besides your computer) required- all you need is a connection to the internet, and the files you want to transfer.
-Not only can you upload and download files easily, you also have access to and shared files instantly.
+There’s no hardware (besides your computer) required.
+All you need is a connection to the internet and the files you want to transfer.
+Not only can you upload and download files easily, but you can also access and share those files instantly.

 FTP- The Most Reliable Data Transfer System

-This type of data transfer system is usually utilized for websites and complicated file systems- it’s not something you need to use on a regular basis if you can avoid it.
+This type of data transfer system is usually utilized for websites and complicated file systems.
+It’s not something you need to use regularly if you can avoid it.

-The biggest issue is understanding how it works, and obtaining access to network and server information and account details to complete the transfers.
+The biggest issue with an FTP is understanding how it works.
+You’ll need to obtain access to network and server information, as well as the account details to complete the transfers.

 No Matter What Data Transfer System you Use- Encrypt Your Files!

 If you’re transferring files over a network, especially an unsecured network, it may be a good idea to encrypt your files before beginning the process.
-Encrypting files can secure your files’ contents by requiring a password for access.
+Encrypting files can secure the contents by requiring a password for access.

-Transferring files from one location to another can always add to the potential of unauthorized access of files, so securing your data can protect you from unintentional data breaches and hackers.
-Make sure you have a secure password, limit the access of your data to employees you trust, and make sure to have a strong data security plan.
+Transferring files from one location to another can always add to the potential for unauthorized access.
+Securing your data with encryption can protect you from unintentional data breaches and hackers.
+Make sure you have a secure password and limit the access of your data to employees you trust.
+Moreover, make sure to have a strong data security plan.

 Looking For Easy Data Transfer For Your Business?
 Record Nations Can Help!

-Record Nations can help you find the right cloud data transfer service for your needs.
+Record Nations can help you find the right cloud service for your needs.
 Come see why we are the first choice for data backups and cloud storage solutions.

-Record Nations works with a team of professionals that provide reliable online data backup solutions for your business.
-In addition to online backup services, we can help you convert your paper records to digital copies by scanning the documents for you.
+Record Nations works with a team of professionals who provide reliable online data backup solutions for your business.
+In addition, we can help you convert your paper records to digital copies by scanning the documents for you.

 Contact us for a free quote today!
-If you have any questions, fill out the form to the right, or give our experts a call at (866) 385-3706.
+If you have any questions, give our experts a call at (866) 385-3706, fill out the form, or contact us directly using our live chat for free.
 Our team will help you find the right paperless solution for your business.